 Reference Tariff,

-as relevant depending on whether the Terminal Capacity Expansion is an Expansion Component or not, on an interim basis so as to incorporate the reasonable forecast costs of the Terminal Capacity Expansion.
+for the Expansion Component, on an interim basis so as to incorporate the reasonable forecast costs of the Terminal Capacity Expansion and reflect the QCA's Price Ruling.

 Where DBCT Management has submitted a draft amending access undertaking in accordance with Sub-Section 5(b), DBCT Management will submit a further draft amending access undertaking in accordance with Sub-Section 4(g) within such time as is approved by the QCA.
 That draft amending access undertaking will propose amendments to the: